handrew/browserpilot/readme.md

 ## ⛩️ Architecture and Prompt Patterns

 This repo was inspired by the work of [Yihui He](https://github.com/yihui-he/ActGPT), [Adept.ai](https://adept.ai/), and [Nat Friedman](https://github.com/nat/natbot).
 In particular, the basic abstractions and prompts used were built off of Yihui's hackathon code.
-The idea to preprocess HTML and use GPT-3 to intelligently pick elements out is from Nat (though I haven't yet gotten this working).
+The idea to preprocess HTML and use GPT-3 to intelligently pick elements out is from Nat.

 - The prompts used can be found in [instruction compiler](agents/compilers/instruction_compiler.py).
 The base prompt describes in plain English a set of actions that the browsing agent can take, some general conventions on how to write code, and some constraints on its behavior. **These actions correspond one-for-one with methods in `GPTSeleniumAgent`**.
 Those actions, to-date, include:
     - `env.driver.find_elements(by='id', value=None)` which finds and returns list of WebElement.